A man, a bike and a gun: Police search for evidence to solve the killing of UnitedHealthcare’s CEO on the streets of New York

 Piecing together clues

-The search for the suspect and more physical evidence come after Thompson, 50, was shot on a busy Manhattan street early on December 4 as he approached the New York Hilton Midtown on West 54th Street to attend his company’s annual investor conference while the killer waited for him, according to New York Police Commissioner Jessica Tisch.
+Thompson, 50, was shot on a busy Manhattan street early on December 4 as he approached the New York Hilton Midtown on West 54th Street to attend his company’s annual investor conference, according to New York Police Commissioner Jessica Tisch.
+The killer was “lying in wait” outside the hotel, Tisch said.
+The CEO was shot at least once in the back and once in the right calf and declared dead at a hospital.

 The shooter then crossed the street from the Hilton and fled northbound through an alley between 54th Street and 55th Street.
 He rode off on an electric bike on 55th, investigators told CNN.
 From there, the suspect headed north on Sixth Avenue toward Central Park.